May 25, 2025, 1:05 pm | Read time: 2 minutes

 Growing Crunchy Pea Greens on a Windowsill

-Can You Prevent Tomatoes from Sprouting on the Inside?
+Can You Prevent Sprouts Inside the Tomato?

 Vivipary occurs more frequently in overripe tomatoes or certain varieties, especially if they are stored at room temperature for too long.
 To avoid this, do not store tomatoes too warmly and use them in a timely manner.
 Storing them in the refrigerator is an option, but it is usually not recommended because cold can affect the flavor.
 A cool, shady place is ideal.